Where is the best place to buy gold bullion?

 At the other end of the safety spectrum is The Royal Mint.
 The name itself provides the reassurance that your gold can be trusted and is of top quality and condition.
-The restriction with this avenue is that The Mint only sells new gold coins, it doesn’t offer circulated coins or gold bullion at all.
+The restriction with this avenue is that The Mint only sells new gold coins (such as the Sovereign or the Britannia), it doesn’t offer circulated coins or gold bullion at all.
 So if you’re looking for tax free gold coins then The Royal Mint can certainly offer you pretty coins.
-However if gold investment is your main driving force, then this is an extremely expensive option.
+However, if gold investment is your main driving force, then this is an extremely expensive option.
 You will essentially be receiving far less gold for your money than if you source the gold elsewhere.
 You cannot sell the gold back to the Mint so to realise a profit on your gold investment you will need to sell at the prevailing rate to a gold dealer.
 Paying this initial premium on the gold will severely hamper your returns.
-However, I’d say that The Mint are a decent source for obtaining presents for family as some of their coins come in wonderfully packaged boxes, albeit at inflated prices.
+However, I’d say that The Mint are a decent source for obtaining presents for a family as some of their coins come in wonderfully packaged boxes, albeit at inflated prices.
 They also offer a huge number of collectors’ editions if that’s your interest.

 A source you can trust to obtain top quality gold bullion,